ratemydentist/ratemydentist.github.io/README.md

      b.
 List of contributors and the main parts of the application they will be focusing on.
      User (patient) side of the website
-	- Dmitri Karzikov
+	- Dmitri Karzikov (PHP, SQL requests from website and a tiny bit of bootstrap, website architecture)
-     	- Hüseyin Komaç
+     	- Hüseyin Komaç (Javascript and database handling through SQL, website architecture)
-     	- Nadin Puchnina
-     Partner (clinic) side of the website
+     	- Nadin Puchnina (all Bootstrap - the looks and style, website architecture) Partner (clinic) side of the website
-	- Eduard Väli
+	- Eduard Väli (looks of the website, website architecture)
-	- Manisha Khulbe
-	Login screen, dashboard, add/edit clinic profile, add/edit dentist profiles, contact form
+	- Manisha Khulbe (functionality, website architecture) Login screen, dashboard, add/edit clinic profile, add/edit dentist profiles, contact form